 It is considered a separate offence to bribe someone in government.
-This is enforced seriously under the FCPA and Bribery Act.
-All acts of bribery, of any person, can result in heavy fines and even imprisonment.
+This is enforced seriously under the FCPA and can result in heavy fines and even imprisonment.

-Bribery also includes an attempt or intent to bribe, or authorizing any such acts.
+Bribery also includes authorizing any such acts.

 "Anything of value" includes cash, stocks, bonds, gift certificates, loans, or other money equivalents, services, favors, jobs for relatives, jewelry, donations to charity, political contributions, transportation, use of vehicles, vacations, event tickets, and other items of value.